floleg/all-sounds/README.md

 **Rate limiting** should be implemented on the router layer, despite the fact that gin doesn't provide such feature natively, but I might be wrong on this one.

 **Logging / Observability** has to be improved on all levels.
 Here we're just redirecting runtime informations on the console output.
-A proper way to do it would be either using elastic search aloginside with Kibana or Grafana's Loki and Fluentd.
+A proper way to do it would be either using elastic search alongside with Kibana or Grafana's Loki and Fluentd.

-**Monitoring** can be easily setup with the combination of prometheus, node exporter and Grafana.

 ## Implementation